pfdubois/BridgeBidding/source/AdvancedNotrump.rst

 presented here preserve the property that 2♣ Stayman guarantees a four-card major.

-Recall this terminology is:
+Recall this terminology:

 * A bid is called a :term:`puppet` if it is a bid of a major suit that actually shows the other major suit.
 The motivation is to get the other hand to declare.

-* A :term:`transfer` bid asks partner to bid a suit that you definitely hold, while a :term:`relay` bid asks partner to bid a suit that you may or may not hold, with you planning to bid again.
+* A :term:`transfer` bid asks partner to bid a suit that you definitely hold, while a :term:`relay` bid asks partner to bid a suit that you may or may not hold.
+Transfers can be "completed" by bidding the requested suit, or "broken" by doing something else.
+  Relays are usually completed, while different kinds of transfers may or may not be broken.

 The following topics are in the recommended order for adding them to your agreements.
-Five-card Stayman should be learned early as it helps us open 1N with a five-card major without missing a 5-3 major fit.
+Five-card Stayman should be learned first as it helps us open 1N with a five-card major without missing a 5-3 major fit.

 .. _fivecardstayman: